Updated March 20, 2026

 The Historic Neighborhood Tour delves into the architectural beauty of Washington Street and shares anecdotes about the families who once called it home.
 This tour is around 75 minutes.

-If you'd like to relax on the waterfront, head for Linwood E. Temple Waterfront Park.
 The park spans 3 acres and has paved walking paths, benches, Adirondack chairs and picnic tables.
 There's also a boat launch dock and the park includes a sheltered space, allowing visitors to relish a picnic outdoors regardless of the weather.
+You can bicycle on the paved paths but please watch for pedestrians!

-The park is located at 61 Commercial Street, Bath
+The park is located at 61 Commercial Street, Bath.

 It has comfortable seating and an excellent selection of books from best sellers to classics to children’s books.